mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 The kaln's footsteps emerged again from the washroom, and showed Linyu, unabashedly bare and fumbling with the trinket on hae ear.

-Melna averted her eyes and said, "You shouldn't show strangers your body, Linyu."
+Melna averted her eyes and stammered, "Linyu, you shouldn't show strangers your body."

-Linyu paused for a moment to process the strangeness of what Melna had just said, and then continued setting down the trinket and running back off to the washroom, knocking twice once inside to let Melna know thi was out of eyeshot.
+Linyu paused for a moment to interpret the strangeness of what Melna had just said, and then continued setting down the trinket and running back off to the washroom, knocking twice once inside to let Melna know thi was out of eyeshot.
 Hesitantly, Melna moved her gaze to the trinket, which Linyu had placed next to Kip's pendant.
-It was wooden and well-made despite its quite worn appearance.
-She turned it over to find three holes in a concavity carved into the backside.
+It was wooden with intricate carvings on the top that seemed to have survived through a great number of trouble.
+She turned it over to find three jagged holes drilled into the bottom.

+*What is this thing?*

+She faintly heard some noise coming from it, and put it up to her ear.
+It was just static at first, but she listened closer and could faintly hear a voice saying "Altitu- **** -bing.
+Speed 27- ****.  -tation stable".
+She was confused at what she was hearing but listened to it more.

+"**** -entation now."

+Linyu startled her from her trance-like fixation, standing in front of her with Liffa's robes and staring at the listener with a disappointed face.
+To her surprise, thi took the listener from her hands and put it back on hae ear.

+She responded, "I'm sorry, I should have asked first."

+Linyu whispered to her, "Mom."

+"Your mom gave you this?" she asked.

+Thi nodded hesistantly and moved to pick the pendant up again.

+"Linyu, please.
+Let me have this.
+I am bound to Kipnu."

+Thi stared back at her and re-adorned haeself with the pendant, still with an untrusting look on hae face.
+She walked angrily back toward hae old clothes next to the washroom door, and changed into them.

+"Linyu, I'm sorry.
+I- I just... miss him."

+Linyu ignored her as thi tightened the waist of hae reed trousers and walked to the door they came in from.
+Melna went after hae, so she wouldn't lose hae if thi left.
+Linyu paused at the door, turned to Mel and whispered, "Liffa".

+Melna immediately forgot about chasing Linyu, "Liffa?!
+What do you know about her?"

+"Liffa.
+Love.
+You," thi said with hae hand on hers.

+Thi opened the door and slipped outside while Melna, shocked by what this strange kaln had just told her, stood still in confusion.
+Before she could recover her thoughts and run outside, Linyu had once again faded into the darkness, as mysterious as thi had appeared.

 <!-- are listeners small or big?
 Are their ears small or big? -->